 There are two medical terms associated with this issue:

 - Senile Pruritus

-This condition is also known as skin-picking disorder or excoriation disorder.
-It’s an aggressive behavior that is characterized by repetitive, compulsive picking at the skin that leads to damage.
+This condition is also known as a skin-picking disorder or excoriation disorder.
+It’s aggressive behavior that is characterized by repetitive, compulsive picking at the skin that leads to damage.
 This can happen anywhere on the body but is most commonly seen on the face, arms, and legs.

-It’s not seen just in seniors with dementia, individuals with Parkinson’s disease, depression, severe anxiety, attention deficit disorder and hyperactivity disorder as well as Alzheimer’s disease can all develop Dermatillomania.
+It’s not seen just in seniors with dementia, individuals with Parkinson’s disease, depression, severe anxiety, attention deficit disorder, and hyperactivity disorder as well as Alzheimer’s disease can all develop Dermatillomania.

 Also known as excoriation disorder or skin-picking disorder, this condition falls under the category of obsessive-compulsive disorders (OCDs).
 When it leads to significant scarring and injuries, this condition can severely affect a person’s mental health, well-being and quality of life.clevelandclinic.org

 This is a condition that’s specific to the elderly population.
 It’s characterized by itchiness that can’t be explained by any other underlying condition.
 In some cases, the itchiness is caused by dry skin.
 In others, it may be due to nerve damage.
 Senile pruritus can be extremely uncomfortable and can lead to further skin problems, such as infection.

 Senile pruritus is one of the most common conditions in the elderly or people over 65 years of age with an emerging itch that may be accompanied with changes in temperature and textural characteristics.Wikipedia

 Whatever the reason, it’s important to try to identify the underlying cause and then find ways to reduce your loved one’s scratching.
 Although this is a fairly common issue in elderly patients, it’s important to take care of it right away.
 It most likely will not get better without intervention.

 There are many possible causes of itching in dementia patients.
 They are not all obvious causes.